Battlefield Hardline: Plot

 Three years later in 2015, while on a prison bus, Nick escapes with the help of Tap and Tyson.
 The mastermind behind Nick's escape is none other than Khai.
 Despite raw feelings about her betrayal and being framed, Nick leaves with Khai and Tyson for Los Angeles.
 Khai briefs Nick that during the three years he has been in prison, Dawes founded private law enforcement firm Preferred Outcomes, having 'cleaned up' Miami and is starting to expand into other US cities.
 Wanting to ruin Dawes, Khai sends Nick and Tyson to rendezvous with Marcus "Boomer" Boone (Eugene Byrd) and the three of them disrupt Korean Mafia leader Kang's drug business (Dawes' main drug distribution spot in LA).
 Although not finding much, Nick and Khai follow another lead to the house of drug kingpin Neil Roark (Mark Rolston).
 During Roark's meeting, Nick comes up with the idea to steal Dawes' money before he can launder it and uses Khai's phone as a makeshift tracking device by placing it in a briefcase to be taken to where the rest of Dawes' money is being kept.
 After surviving a brief assault by Roark's men, Nick and Khai make their escape.

-Discovering Dawes' money is kept in the penthouse of his corporate HQ skyscraper back in Miami and behind an impregnable vault, Boomer calls a former associate of his for a safecracking robot.
+Dawes' money is kept in the penthouse of his corporate HQ skyscraper back in Miami and behind an impregnable vault, Boomer calls a former associate of his for a safecracking robot.
 He and Nick drive to the desert to meet Boomer's contact, his ex-girlfriend Dune (Alexandra Daddario), who sets up a meeting with her father, Tony Alpert (Fred Tatasciore).
 Alpert backstabs them, however, revealing he knows Nick is an escaped felon and that Stoddard has placed a bounty on him for his capture alive.
 Nick and Boomer escape their prison and retrieve their gear from Alpert's compound.
-Along the way, Nick discovers that Alpert was behind the creation and manufacturing of the Hot Shot drug, and murdered an ATF agent (Josh Keaton) to cover up his plans of starting a civil war.
-Dune helps the two escape to an abandoned airfield but separate after surviving Alpert's ambush at a gas station.
+Along the way, Nick discovers that Alpert was behind the creation and manufacturing of the Hot Shot drug, and murdered an ATF agent named Darius Barnes (Josh Keaton) to cover up his plans of starting a civil war.
+Dune helps the two escape to an abandoned airfield, but they separate after surviving Alpert's ambush at a gas station.
 At the airfield, Nick retrieves the safecracking robot and wins a tank duel against Alpert, before he and Boomer escape in a plane Boomer had repaired.